Irritable Bowel Syndrome

 • muscle pains.

-The exact cause of IBS is not clear.
+The exact cause is not clear.
 Some research suggests it may be due to over-activity of parts of the gut, for example if the contractions of the muscles in the wall of the gut become abnormal or overactive.
-Increased sensitivity to the amount of gas in the bowel and an individual’s genetic make-up are also thought to play a role in the development of IBS.
+Increased sensitivity to the amount of gas in the bowel and an individual’s genetic make-up are also thought to play a role in its development.

 Symptoms may be worse after eating or if an individual is suffering from stress and specific foods may also trigger the symptoms.

 As IBS is regarded as a medical condition, it’s important to consult your doctor first for information, advice and a diagnosis.
-Although there is no cure for IBS, there are things that can help.
-Hypnotherapy, relaxation training, medication and cognitive behavioural therapy have all been shown to help alleviate symptoms of IBS.
+Although there is no cure, there are things that can help.
+Hypnotherapy, relaxation training, medication and cognitive behavioral therapy have all been shown to help alleviate symptoms.

 Hypnotherapy can help an individual to learn relaxation techniques and new ways to manage stress.
 As our state of mind can have an impact on our physical well-being, the tension, stress and anxiety that living with IBS can cause, may undermine our immune system and actually further compromise our health.
 Therefore learning how to relax and manage stress become useful tools.
 Hypnosis can also promote positive thinking and coping strategies by accessing our unconscious mind in a deep state of relaxation.